-Visits are available every day from 10am to 5pm, except on days with afternoon performances and exceptional closures.
+The Palais Garnier is open every day from 10am to 5pm (tickets are sold until 4 pm), except on days with afternoon performances and exceptional closures.

 © Marc Walter / OnP

 Reduced rate: €10

 Free admisssions (children under 12, unemployed, ...)

 Available with a multimedia guide service

 In partnership with the Google Cultural iIstitute, discover the theatre and its masterpieces as if you were actually there.

 A funny document for the children to explore the Palais Garnier and discover its history, while playing a game.

 Palais Garnier, le grand escalier © Jean-Pierre Delagarde / OnP